A Proximal-Point Lagrangian Based Parallelizable Nonconvex Solver for Bilinear Model Predictive Control: Algorithm Development

 \section{Algorithm Development}

+In this work, we propose an algorithm to solve the bilinear MPC problem~\eqref{eqn:prob_glb} efficiently.
+Before delving into the algorithmic details, we would first state the logic behind the design of the proposed algorithm.
+As reviewed in Section~\ref{sect:intro}, real-time MPC mainly applies an SQP solver with warm-start strategies or uses explicit MPC.
+When a good initialization is not available, detecting active inequality constraints becomes the major performance bottleneck for the SQP algorithm.
+This requires the design of sophisticated, active set detection strategies or the use of merit functions (see e.g.~\cite[Chapter 18.2]{Nocedal2006}~\cite[Chapter 2.3]{Verschueren2021}~\cite[Chapter 2.3]{gill2005snopt}).
+In the worst case, a poor estimate of the active set will lead to an infeasible QP subproblem, which ultimately aborts the progress of the SQP algorithm.
+On the contrary, the information of the active set is implicitly saved as critical regions in the explicit solution of explicit MPC.
+However, its application is limited to linear systems (Section~\ref{sect:intro}).

-In this section, we will first introduce the novel interlacing horizon splitting scheme, after which the parametric nonconvex solver is elaborated.
-The convergence property of the proposed solver is studyed in Section~\ref{sect:convergence}, and this section is summarized with an intuitive interpretation of the proposed algorithm.
+This work aims at bringing the benefits of explicit MPC to the SQP method in the application of bilinear MPC.
+In particular, instead of using an explicit MPC, the explicit solution will play the role of an active set detector in this work.
+In the rest of this section, we will first introduce a novel interlacing horizon splitting scheme, after which the parallelizable parametric nonconvex solver is elaborated.
+The convergence properties of the proposed solver are studied in Section~\ref{sect:convergence}.
+An interpretation of the proposed scheme in the dual space is given in Section~\ref{sect:dual}, followed by a comparison with related works in Section~\ref{sect:compare}.